inkmonk/api-client-python/README.md

 		tshirt=Merchandise.get("T1-CNTS1")
 		sticker=Merchandise.get("S1-CNOS1")

-In the second case, you need to provide the merchandise code, which can also be got from the dashboard.
+In the second case, you need to provide the merchandise id, which can also be got from the dashboard.
 After obtaining the merchandise object, you can call create the contents list as follows

 	shipment2 = Shipment.create( recipient={ 'name': 'Isaac',
 											'email': 'isaac@stickystamp.com',